 Day trading allows you to use up to 4 times your available cash to buy and sell securities.
-This means as a small time trader with a 100k in capital you can now trade up to 400k during the day.
-I personally do not use all of the money available because of how greatly it increases my risk profile.
+This means as a small-time trader with a 100k in capital you can now trade up to 400k during the day.
+I personally do not use all of the money available because of how great it increases my risk profile.

 Swing trading allows you to trade with a maximum of two times your available cash.
-I may have listed this as a differential but really the only difference is the amount of margin available to you as a trader.
 No matter what time frame or style of trading you prefer, the money management principles are the same:

 Just writing that last sentence made my stomach turn.